-This is fitting as Noah and the Whale are celebrating the final night of an 18-month tour in support of 2011’s Last Night on Earth, their third and most successful album to date.
+This is fitting as Noah And The Whale are celebrating the final night of an 18-month tour in support of 2011’s Last Night On Earth, their third and most successful album to date.
 It saw the band decisively throw off the ‘one-hit wonder’ tag which had followed them since 2008’s chirpy breakthrough 5 Years Time – a song which they seem reluctant to perform these days (and absent this evening) bringing to mind the ‘complex’ relationship Radiohead have with their first hit, Creep.
-Nonetheless, the Springsteen-esque Americana of much of Last Night on Earth is perfectly suited to a Saturday night gig and the band bound on stage to launch into the rapturous Tonight’s the Kind of Night.
+Nonetheless, the Bruce Springsteen-esque Americana of much of Last Night on Earth is perfectly suited to a Saturday night gig and the band bound on stage to launch into the rapturous Tonight’s The Kind Of Night.
 It is the perfect beginning, its positive message of possibility perfectly suited to the cause and its description “the night outside is five below, the moon is in the sky” tailor-made for this Wintery intimacy.

 The band is in great spirits: relaxed, happy and the sometimes-awkward singer Charlie Fink is (by his own standards, at least) friendly and talkative.
 He speaks of putting together a ‘special set’ for tonight and with second song Give A Little Love imploring us to “give with your heart” it’s easy to see what he means.
 The band’s violinist Tom Hobden is particularly vivacious, displaying a wide grin for most of the set which surely is in part due to the startling success of his arrangements for the three-man string section which accompanies them.